nais/doc/docs/security/auth/idporten.md

 # ID-porten

 !!! warning "Status: Opt-In Open Beta"
-    This feature is only available in the [Google Cloud Platform \(GCP\)](../../clusters/gcp.md) clusters.
+    This feature is currently only available in the [Google Cloud Platform \(GCP\)](../../clusters/gcp.md) clusters.

 ## Abstract

+!!! abstract
     ID-porten is a common log-in system used for logging into Norwegian public e-services for citizens.

     The NAIS platform provides support for simple, declarative provisioning of an [ID-porten client](https://difi.github.io/felleslosninger/oidc_index.html) with sensible defaults that your application may use to integrate with ID-porten.

     An ID-porten client allows your application to leverage ID-porten for authentication of citizen end-users, providing sign-in capabilities with single sign-on \(SSO\).
 To achieve this, your application must implement [OpenID Connect with the Authorization Code](https://difi.github.io/felleslosninger/oidc_guide_idporten.html) flow.

     This is also a critical first step in request chains involving an end-user whose identity and permissions should be propagated through each service/web API when accessing services in NAV using the [OAuth 2.0 Token Exchange](https://www.rfc-editor.org/rfc/rfc8693.html) protocol.
 See the [TokenX documentation](tokenx.md) for details.

 !!! info
     **See the** [**NAV Security Guide**](https://security.labs.nais.io/) **for NAV-specific usage of this client.**